Deploy Redpanda Console on Kubernetes

 Configuration

-Make sure to configure the following settings in your values file or ConfigMap:
+Make sure to configure the following settings in your Console CR, values file, or ConfigMap:

 Connect to Redpanda

-Configure the connection to your Redpanda cluster by setting the broker addresses in your values file or ConfigMap.
+Configure the connection to your Redpanda cluster by setting the broker addresses in your Console CR or values file.

 Authentication and security